madhan77/OpenAI-Project/README.md

      npm start
      ```
    The lightweight dev server will read your `.env` file and host the portal at `http://localhost:5173`.
 (You can still use any static web server if you prefer; just ensure Firebase credentials are provided via JSON or a custom script.)
+   - Want the login link echoed back in your terminal?
+Run `npm run login-url` from the same directory at any time to print both the local and Firebase-hosted URLs detected from your environment settings.
    - **Common typo:** If your terminal reports `zsh: command not found: nmp`, double-check the command spelling—the Node package manager is `npm`, not `nmp`.
 3. **Sign in and explore**
    - Authenticate with a user provisioned in your Firebase project.